Working hours: 35 hours per week

 Hanover has been successfully housing and supporting people in Scotland for more than 40 years.
 Our core purpose is to help people feel safe and secure at home so they can live full and independent lives.
 We proudly provide and manage a wide range of housing throughout Scotland that enhances our residents’ quality of life.

 Would you like to contribute to a rewarding and engaging environment?
-Join our enthusiastic and professional team as we promote independent living, provide housing management and housing support to our valued residents at our Linn Coort development in Buckie.
-You will work on average 35 hours per week.
-The Support Worker Buckie post includes sleepovers for which you will receive an additional sleepover payment of £35.93 for each sleepover shift worked.
+As a Support Worker in Linn Coort on a 3 Month Fixed-Term contract you will join our enthusiastic and professional team as we promote independent living, provide housing management and housing support to our valued residents at our Linn Coort development in Buckie.
+This post involves working 35 hours per week and includes an average of 122 sleepovers for which you will receive an additional sleepover payment of £36.29 for each sleepover shift worked.

 - Administer and manage Housing Support and Care Plans.